elementor/elementor-developers-docs/src/controls/conditional-display.md

 ],
 ```

-Developers have the ability to create very strict rules with many nested levels for conditional control display.
+All this gives developers the ability to create very strict rules with many nested levels for conditional control display.